 As a mentee.
 The mentee would participate in aspects of the MSA Review.
 An MSA Team member will serve as a mentor to another state regulatory actuary and provide one-on-one guidance.

-To gain more knowledge and understanding of the Minnesota and Texas actuarial approaches.
+To gain more knowledge and understanding of the MSA approach.

 To share their own expertise through feedback to the MSA Team on MSA Advisory Reports to better enhance the overall MSA process.